ADLINK/sema-windows/README.md

 **The Smart Embedded Management Agent (SEMA®)**

 Downtime of devices or systems is not acceptable in today's industries.
-To help customers analyze their systems and take countermeasures for preventive maintenance, we provide a solution that can promptly monitor and promptly collect system performance and status information from the hardware.
+To help customers analyze their systems and take countermeasures for preventive maintenance, we provide a solution that can promptly monitor and collect system performance and status information from the hardware.

 A Board Management Controller is embedded in our hardware and collects all relevant technical information from the chipset through different communication interfaces, such as eSPI, I2C, and SMBus.